Board of Assessors

 Charlene Fang is a banking industry leader currently serving as a member of the DeKalb Board of Assessors.

 Fang has devoted much of her time giving back to the community.
 She is a past president of the Chinese American Lions Club and served as a “Leo Advisor,” guiding the youth service club.
-Fang was the second female President to serve the Hip Sing Association of Atlanta, a 150-year-old Chinese association.
+Fang was the first female President to serve the Hip Sing Association of Atlanta, a 150-year-old Chinese association.
 She is a founding member of the Taiwanese American Women’s Club and the Chamblee Chamber of Commerce.
-Fang is a former board member of Leadership DeKalb, and currently serves on the boards of the DeKalb Police Alliance, the Interfaith Out Reach Home, the FBI Atlanta Citizens Academy and Discover DeKalb.
-She is also Vice President of the North Decatur Lions club.
+Fang is a former board member of Leadership DeKalb, a former board member of the National American Chinese Association, the past president and past zone chair of North Decatur Lions Club, and currently serves on the board of the DeKalb Police Alliance, and board of Discover DeKalb.
+She is Vice President of the FBI Atlanta Citizens Academy Alumni Association and a board member of Georgia Lions Lighthouse Foundation.

 Vivian R. Ingersoll has served the DeKalb County Board of Assessors admirably since the inception of the Lay Board in 1994.